StackVista/stackstate-docs/use/views/events_perspective.md

 StackState records changes in your landscape as **events**.
 Events help you make sense of the changes that impact your IT landscape and are a great asset when troubleshooting problems.

-The StackState Events Perspective lists events generated internally by StackState and can also include events retrieved from external systems for some integrations.
-Event data received in StackState through a configured events telemetry stream will not be listed here, however, they can be monitored by a check, which can in turn trigger an internally generated state change event for the associated element.
+The StackState Events Perspective lists events generated internally by StackState and can also include events retrieved from external systems.
+Event data received in StackState through a configured events telemetry stream will not be listed here.
+This can, however, be monitored by a check, which can in turn trigger an internally generated state change event for the associated element.
 The internally generated state change event will appear on the Events Perspective page.

+### Event categories

-All events displayed in the Events Perspective have a category, which is assigned according to their type and source system.
-Events from external systems should already
+All events displayed in the Events Perspective have a category.
+The category is assigned based on the event type and the source system.
+Events retrieved from external systems should have

 | Category | Internal event types | Description |
 |:---|:---|:---|